heavyblotto/memorativa/docs/1. introduction/memorativa-1-4-sky-computer.md

 ### 1.4.4.
 Key Math: Formalizing the Sky Computer Model

 To operationalize the sky computer model for computational systems, we must translate the celestial structures into precise mathematical formalizations.
-This section provides the foundational equations that map celestial archetypes to vector space.
+This section provides the foundational equations that map celestial archetypes to vector space [3][12].

 #### 1.4.4.1.
 The Celestial Mapping Function

-The core percept-triplet structure can be formalized as a function that maps a percept to a point in a structured conceptual space:
+The core percept-triplet structure can be formalized as a function that maps a percept to a point in a structured conceptual space [16]:

 $$f: \mathcal{P} \rightarrow \mathcal{A} \times \mathcal{E} \times \mathcal{M}$$